michaelmeuli/immensekansasii/README.md

 git clone -b v1.1.1 https://gitlab.uzh.ch/appliedmicrobiologyresearch/amr_research/immense.git immense_v1.1.1
 ```

-Alternatively, to download the latest version, download the master branch:
+Alternatively, to download the latest development version, download the master branch:
 ```{bash}
 git clone https://gitlab.uzh.ch/appliedmicrobiologyresearch/amr_research/immense.git immense
 ```

 ### SLURM Cluster (ie. S3IT)

-For SLURM-systems the launching of the pipeline is handled by `run_IMMENSE.sh`.
+For SLURM-systems the launching of the pipeline is handled by the bash script `run_IMMENSE.sh`.

 ```
 # By default the output is always written in the current directory